$463,082Average Value$230Average Price per Sq Ft15Homes For Sale

 Local kids attend schools in the Weber School District, which serves the whole of Weber County with the exception of Ogden proper.
 Many youngsters go to Pioneer Elementary, which earns a C from Niche, and Orion Junior High, which earns a C-plus.
 Older students go to Fremont High School, which earns a B. Teens at Fremont High can take advantage of the school’s wide array of AP and concurrent enrollment courses to get a jump start on college while still in high school.
 Fremont students can also apply to participate in the school’s International Baccalaureate program.

-Majestic Elementary School is a beige building with a row of trees planted at the entrance.
+Majestic Elementary School has a row of trees planted at the entrance.

 1/2